 APIs and Microservices

-All of these API capabilities are often opened up by using API technology.
+All of these API capabilities are often opened up by using API technology like the one we use WSO2 Micro Gateway and WSO2 Micro ESB to name a few.
 APIs are also a way of making things easier.
 With a simple URL, information can be retrieved way easier than using soap services.
-We are hiding complexity more and more and making integration easier.
+We are hiding complexity more and more and making integration easier, especially with services like our own Connext 'Managed Middleware as a Service' platform which is the ultimate WSO2 Cloud Service.
 Not so much using a one-size-fits-all approach but a fit-for-purpose approach.
 In some situations, you have an Enterprise Integration solution in place.
 Other cases warrant an API Management solution and in the future, for services that have a high demand, we will see a Microservice approach using a containerized environment to scale with expected demand.
-If you want to know more about Microservices, read our Microservices whitepaper!
+If you want to know more about Microservices, read our WSO2 Microservices white paper!